 - Settlement Margin (SM) - covers the credit risk regarding amounts (delivery settlement value and mark-to- market) already due by the Clearing Member but which have neither been “invoiced” in the clearing system nor cash settled through the daily financial settlement (Target2 system).
 Only negative SM (member’s debit amounts) are fulfilled with collateral;

 - Billing Margin (BM) - covers the credit risk regarding amounts (mart-to- market, delivery settlement values and fees) already invoiced in the clearing system but not yet cash settled through the daily financial settlement (Target2 system);

 - Extraordinary Margin (EM) - to protect market security, OMIClear may require an Extraordinary Margin taking into consideration, in particular, the market circumstances regarding price volatility, the sudden increase in a clearing member’s exposure or the concentration level of the clearing member’s positions in the market;

 - Premium Margin (PM) - covers the risk of the member’s gains and losses regarding positions in option contracts;

-- Physical Delivery Margin (PDM) – specific margin to cover the risk related to positions in a specific product: the PVB-ES NG Physical Futures Contracts under delivery.
-In particular the PDM refers to the estimated losses that result from the price aggravation arising from the “unbalanced tariff” (or “tarifa de desbalance”) to be applied by the Spanish TSO following a default event.
+- Physical Delivery Margin (PDM) – specific margin to cover the risk related to positions in the following products: PVB-ES NG Physical and Financial Futures and PVB-ES NG Physical Futures indexed to TTF that are under delivery.
+In particular, the PDM refers to the estimated losses that result from the price aggravation arising from the “unbalanced tariff” (or “tarifa de desbalance”) to be applied by the Spanish TSO following a default event.

 - Regarding the Initial Margin, which purpose is to cover a member’s potential exposure, OMIClear’s methodology is based on a portfolio margin approach, integrating into the same system to assess a portfolio’s risk: